Ingomar, California

-Ingomar is an unincorporated community in Merced County, California.
-It is located on the Southern Pacific Railroad 10.5 mi northwest of Los Banos, at an elevation of 92 feet (28 m).
+Ingomar was an unincorporated community in Merced County, California.
+It was located on the Southern Pacific Railroad 10.5 mi northwest of Los Banos, at an elevation of 92 feet (28 m).

 A post office operated at Ingomar from 1890 to 1921.
 The name was probably from the 1842 German play Ingomar, the Barbarian by Baron Eligius Franz Joseph von Münch-Bellinghausen, a popular work in the dramatic canon in the late 19th century.

+A school was established at Ingomar in 1884, and the town was surveyed when the railroad was built through the area in 1889.
+The economy was centered on farming and dairying; in the early 1910s there was a school, blacksmith shop, general store, cream-shipping depot, and housing facility for railroad work crews.
+The town declined due to the closure of the post office and fouling of the water; only foundations remained as of 2009.